xiaodaigh/PkgVersionHelper.jl/README.md

 PkgName => (installed_version, latest_version)
 ```

-For example, this was the output for one of my pacakges
+For example, this was the output for one of my packages

 ```
 julia> upcheck()